Wedeto/Mail/README.md

 That's it, it's sent!

-Of course, you can also compile your own message using WASP\Mail\Message, building a message using WASP\Mail\Mime\Message and WASP\Mail\Mime\Part, much in the same way as you can with Zend\Mail and Zend\Mime.
+Of course, you can also compile your own message using Wedeto\Mail\Message, building a message using Wedeto\Mail\Mime\Message and Wedeto\Mail\Mime\Part, much in the same way as you can with Zend\Mail and Zend\Mime.